antononcube/SimplifiedMachineLearningWorkflows-book/Presentations/UseR!-2020/How-to-simplify-ML-workflows-specifications-slides.md

 The easiest things to automate with ML are ML workflows.

-This presentation demonstrates that with interfaces based on natural language commands.
+This presentation demonstrates that with natural language interfaces to ML algorithms.

 ## Motivation